ishan-aws/cdk-pipelines-demo/cdk-workshop-instructions-pipeline/content/40-restricting-api-access/30-one-time-deployment/_index.en.md

 +++
-title = "Push your code"
+title = "Deploy the pipeline"
-weight = 20
+weight = 30
 +++

 Only once, you'll need to run deploy from the terminal.